outfox/fennecs/www/misc/Glossary.md

 ## Contains
 We contextually sometimes say:

 - "the Query contains" a set of Entities, and the base `Query` class also exposes these "contents" via a `IEnumerable<Entity>` interface.
-This is used rarely, however.
+This is usable for world setup and in unit tests - but your game logic might want to do its heavy lifting with [Streams](/docs/Streams/index.md) and [SIMD](/docs/Streams/SIMD.md) operations.
 - "the World contains", which can refer to both Entites and Archetypes.
 - "the Archetype contains", which can refer both to the Entities that share this Archetype, but also the Types that constitute said Archetype.